-Suzdal is a small, picturesque town in the Vladimir region, which is officially protected against modern developments, and loaded to the hilt with old buildings such as the Kremlin and Cathedral.
+Suzdal is a small, picturesque town in the Vladimir region, which is officially protected against modern developments and loaded to the hilt with old buildings such as the Kremlin and Cathedral.
 Dating back to 1024, ancient Suzdal forms part of the Golden Ring, with stunning medieval architecture and an astounding number of churches and monasteries, making it a major religious centre in Russia.
-Suzdal, with its pretty meadows and livestock that graze freely along the grassy lanes, retains the feel of a small pastoral village, despite the host of impressive buildings and a population of over 12,000 people.
+Suzdal, with its pretty meadows and livestock that graze freely along the grassy lanes, retains the feel of a small pastoral village despite the host of impressive buildings and a population of over 12,000 people.
 It is not hard to see why the town is so popular with tourists; in the beauty stakes Suzdal is unrivalled!

-Vladimir, founded in 1108, was Russia’s capital for nearly two centuries before giving way to Moscow.
-It forms part of the ‘Golden Ring’ of ancient towns, dating back from the 12th to 17th Century, that have great historic, architectural, and religious significance in Russia.
-It is entirely possible to see the major sites of interest within a day; namely three beautiful landmarks, the Golden Gates, The Assumption Cathedral and St Dmitry Cathedral.
+Founded in 1108, Vladimir was Russia’s capital for nearly two centuries before giving way to Moscow.
+It forms part of the Golden Ring of ancient towns, dating back from the 12th to 17th centuries that have great historic, architectural, and religious significance in Russia.
+It is entirely possible to see the major sites of interest within a day; namely three beautiful landmarks, the Golden Gates, the Assumption Cathedral and St Dmitry Cathedral.
 The most prominent symbol of the city is the striking Golden Gates; built in 1163 to form part of the cities defenses.
-In Cathedral Square is the magnificent Assumption Cathedral, which despite being destroyed by fire in 1185, was immaculately restored and is a breathtaking sight, with its white stone walls and golden domed roof.
+In Cathedral Square is the magnificent Assumption Cathedral, which despite being destroyed by fire in 1185, was immaculately restored and is a breathtaking sight.
 The Cathedral of St Dmitry is equally impressive; a white stone carved masterpiece, built by Prince Vsevolod III.

 Karelia stretches from the White Sea coast to the Gulf of Finland.
 Carved out by a glacier thousands of years ago, it contains the two largest lakes in Europe, Lake Ladoga and Lake Onega.
 Karelia is a beautiful region of hills, lakes, rivers, forest and steppes.
-The rich, lush landscape makes it possible to enjoy a whole host of outdoor leisure pursuits - hike, bike ride, sail, white water raft, swim, horse ride or pamper yourself in one of the many health spa and retreats.
-Virgin woods, superbly clean lakes and pristine rivers makes Karelia, perhaps one of Russia's best kept hideaways.
+The rich, lush landscape makes it possible to enjoy a whole host of outdoor leisure pursuits - hike, bike ride, sail, white water raft, swim, horse ride or pamper yourself in one of the many health spas and retreats.
+Virgin woods, superbly clean lakes and pristine rivers makes Karelia perhaps one of Russia's best kept hideaways.